Why is my Dog eating poop all of a sudden? How many times have I heard that?

 You can use this method to train your dog out of the habit of eating poop by getting your dog’s attention from the latter.
 For instance, whenever your dog is about to eat poop, get his attention.
-You can be able to do this through offering a treat instead or making him get a ball or bone.
+You can be able to do this by offering a treat instead of making him get a ball or bone.

 For dogs that are abnormally hungry, you may consider leaving him food while leaving your house.

 You can train your dog to only poop in a specific place where he is not allowed to stay thereafter.
 You can always combine this to potty training and it will be effective in eliminating the behavior.
 Dogs are good at adjusting and following rules and routines.

 Coprophagia is common in dogs but that does not mean we should allow it.
 It could be harmful to your dog in that he might contract internal parasites from feeding on other animal’s poop.
 However, it should not be difficult to train your dog out of the habit.
 You can be able to control this behavior using the above-discussed methods.